n8n-io/n8n-docs/docs/insight2/data-sources/smtp.md

 # SMTP

-SMTP plugin can connect Insight applications to **SMTP servers** for sending emails.
+SMTP plugin can connect Insight² applications to **SMTP servers** for sending emails.

 ## Connection